BrianPvanOers/S-GAIN/datasets/README.md

 This research aimed at the case of customers' default payments in Taiwan and compares the predictive accuracy of probability of default among six data mining methods.
-It has no missing values, 23 (+1 non-predictive) features, 1 class, 30000 instances, and is anonymized.
+It has no missing values, 23 (+1 non-predictive) features, 1 target, 30000 instances, and is anonymized.
 It was used in \[1].
 More information can be found in the reference.

 #### Explanation of features